 Every patient who recovers from COVID-19 is a true testament to the determination of the patient, but most importantly to the dedication and exceptional patient care provided by our employees and physicians.
 When a COVID-19 patient leaves our hospitals, it is something to celebrate.
 Each time a patient is discharged, a “Code Rocky” is called overhead and all available staff are asked to meet in the lobby to send them home with smiling faces and cheers.
 View the PMC Poway Code Rocky here, and the Escondido video here.
 (Code Rocky is named after the theme song from Rocky.)

 What is the status of the Field Medical Station?

-Items for the Federal Medical Station (FMS) were delivered this weekend and setup on the 10th and 11th floors will take place this week.
-The delivery included 200 beds with the additional 50 beds coming sometime this week.
+The Federal Medical Station (FMS) is setup on the shelled 10th and 11th floors of Palomar Medical Center Escondido with 202 beds.
 It’s important to remember this is not a Palomar Health project and will be fully funded by the County.
 It is still undetermined when/if the FMS will open and what patients (COVID, non-COVID, both) will be cared for at this location.
 These decisions will be made by the County based on community health needs, and we will remain prepared to work with the County on staffing and other needs as directed.

 Why did we lay off 317 workers?

 The COVID-19 pandemic has greatly affected our business practices causing us to reduce our patient population by up to 70% in some areas with an overall drop of 45-50%.
 The drop in patients has led to a corresponding drop in revenues.
 We are forecasting a slow increase in the number of patients over time but don’t see a full return of patients in the foreseeable future.
 Therefore we were left with staff without patients to care for.
 In the best interest of all Palomar Health stakeholders we had to take the painful step of a workforce reduction.
 For more information, please read the CEO’s press conference remarks.